 Bitcoin has been labelled a virtual currency.
 But what actually is it and what does it mean for real currencies?

 Essentially, it is a digital token that can be exchanged electronically.
 It does not exist in physical form.
-Bitcoins are created and kept track of by a network of computers using complex mathematical formulas, rather than by a single authority or organisation.
+Bitcoins are created and kept track of by a network of computers using mathematical formulas, rather than by a single authority or organisation.

 So virtual, yes, but currency, no. Why not?